 It can be pretty painful when your intentions are misinterpreted as malicious.
 It can put you on the defensive and leave you trying to justify yourself.
-It pushes you towards fight or flight, in a situation where sometimes the best thing to do is to just calmly ignore it.
+Pushing you towards fight or flight, in a situation where sometimes the best thing to do is to just calmly ignore it.
 But it’s not always easy, especially when the misunderstanding spreads.

 We’ve all experienced those workplace dramas where someone’s good intentions are misinterpreted by one person, then rumours spread and before you know it camps have emerged and you get different stories depending on who you speak to.

 We are quick to jump to our own conclusions about the intentions of other people.
 And we are all at risk of having our intentions completely misunderstood and even destroyed by another person.